victorbrodsky/order-lab/README.md

         cd orderflex
         bash deploy_prod.sh

-Note: If you choose to use MySQL database on Linux instead of Postgres, you will need to increase the size of the sort buffer by setting "sort_buffer_size" to 512K in /etc/mysql/my.cnf.
+Note: If you choose to use MySQL database on Linux instead of the default Postgres, you will need to increase the size of the sort buffer by setting "sort_buffer_size" to 512K in /etc/mysql/my.cnf.

-##  Installation instructions for deploying a Linux-based server on MacOS X
+##  Installation instructions for deploying a Linux-based server using a local MacOS X client (tested on a local MacOS X)

 > MacOS X instructions were tested on version 10.12.3 'Sierra'.